benq95/galleryProject/README.md

 1. To provide proper communication with database, proper db connection parameters must be set in spring-security.xml in gallery project.
 2. To provide proper webservice communication the webservice url must be set in HttpService in service package(with /webservice pattern).

-First of all user needs to lanuch Android app and add it permission for use internal camera.
+First of all user needs to lanuch Android app and add it permission for use internal camera(int the Android application manager).
-Then user needs to create a new account, log in and take some pictures wchich will be stored in database.
+Then user needs to create a new account, log in and take some pictures which will be stored in database.

-Then the user is sign in on the webste(parent url of the webapp) and explore his photos.
+Then the user is able sign in on the webste(parent url of the webapp) and explore his photos.